dujaje/kittytest/README.md

 Kitty.
 A bot to track your expenses on facebook.

-Create a kitty in a group chat to get started.
+Search for Kitty and create a kitty in a group chat to get started.

 We <3 Kitty.
+We hope you do too.